How Long Does it Take to Become an RN?

 For most nursing students seeking to become an RN, it will usually take between two to four years to earn a nursing degree.
 This may or may not include the time it takes to pass a licensing exam, get your license, and land your first job.

 There are two primary nursing degrees a prospective RN can choose, and which one you pursue can have an impact on how long it takes.
-These degree are:
+These degrees are:

-• Associate of Science in Nursing (ASN): This is the two-year degree program and is the minimum required degree for obtaining a nursing license as an RN.
+- Associate of Science in Nursing (ASN): This is a two-year degree program and is the minimum required degree for obtaining a nursing license as an RN.
 There are generally prerequisites for most accredited programs, and once accepted, ASN students will have a mixture of classroom learning and clinical learning.

-• Bachelor of Science in Nursing (BSN): This is the four-year degree program and is increasingly becoming the standard that many professional nursing associations and employers are looking for.
+- Bachelor of Science in Nursing (BSN): This is a four-year degree program and is increasingly becoming the standard that many professional nursing associations and employers are looking for.
 BSN programs will generally cover the same material as an ASN program, but with a deeper focus on areas such as leadership, therapeutic communication, care planning, and case management.

 There are other factors that can determine how long it takes to become an RN, which includes: